How can you possibly save up to $20,000/year? By hiring freelancers!

 a survey reports that 82% of telecommuters feel less stressed in their lives, thanks to remote jobs 🙂 It boosts the morale of employees and they are less likely to take unplanned leaves and check-out during the working hours.

-Data from Global Workplace Analytics shows that 24% of freelancers report of achieving more in less time as opposed to conventional office employees.
+Data from Global Workplace Analytics shows that 24% of remote workers report of achieving more in less time as opposed to conventional office employees.
 Focusing on the happiness of your employees can be a driving force to success.
 When your employees are happy, they are less likely to daydream about where they would rather be.
 Working remotely helps them be more present and focused.

 Employee happiness is a by-product of remote work culture.
 Think about it!
 No distraction of the time-wasting procedures in the office, constant chatter of the co-workers, sudden meetings, celebrations, and other hindrances.
 Employees can entirely focus on the work at hand and feel more accountable and productive.
 It gives them a more profound sense of satisfaction.

-How to Build Freelance Teams
+How to Build Remote Teams

 There is a drastic need for clear objectives and an excellent vision to reach the goals.
 To begin with, you must have talented employees on board.
 Secondly, there should be a reliable and robust communication network.
 Once the recruitment is done, it is equally important to keep them motivated and involved in the company.

 While it might be quite easy to do so with an in-house team, remote teams might need some more attention.
 A great way to keep the employees motivated could be to introduce the concept of incentives.
 That automatically results in employee loyalty and better performance.
-Awards and recognition make the employee feel important even while freelancing.
+Awards and recognition make the employee feel important even while working remotely.

 Employers are encouraged to ensure constant and effective communication among managers and employees.
 They shouldn’t feel left out or ignored in the process.
 To hire the right candidates, you must take an interview either through Skype or any other platform.
 Test their core competencies before assigning them tasks.